Base Camp

 Base Camp 1

 Base Camp 1 is designed for students ages 8–9 and builds upon the foundational learning of the younger years.
 In this stage, students grow in writing, grammar, and communication within a Christ-centered, classical framework.
-Our 3rd–4th grade class offers a gentle introduction, focusing on building a strong foundation in basic grammar and IEW writing without overwhelming students.
+Our 3rd–4th grade class offers a gentle introduction, focusing on building a strong foundation in basic grammar in the morning and IEW writing without overwhelming students.

 Writing focus: Students use a lower-level IEW curriculum to develop structure, style, and confidence in writing through step-by-step instruction.